Get the ArenaCoach Desktop App

 Is Augmentation Evoker good in Midnight Season 1?

-Augmentation Evoker is C tier in Solo Shuffle with a 58.7% win rate at 1,845+ rating.
+Augmentation Evoker is C tier in Solo Shuffle with a 48.6% round win rate this season.
 It is currently underperforming relative to other specs in the current meta.

 What is the stat priority for Augmentation Evoker in PvP?